turrnutorg/MacInDOSh/README.md

 Currently, MacInDOSh is built on top of MS-DOS, using the Borland Turbo C (TCC) development environment and compiler.
 It is currently INCOMPATIBLE with modern compilers such as GCC or Clang.

-Eventually, it will be moved to a more modern development environment and made into a standalone Operating System, but as of now, it is currently a DOS-only program.
+We are currently working to bring MacInDOSh to its own native os, but that will take time!

 !!!
 WARNING !!!

-Attempting to close the program by pressing 'Q' within the app, for unknown reasons, takes down the ENTIRE computer/dos emulator, for currently unknown reasons.
+In its current state, attempting to close the program by pressing 'Q' within the app, for unknown reasons, takes down the ENTIRE computer/dos emulator, due to DOS only allowing 640k of Conventional Memory.